ververica/ververica-platform-playground/README.md

   ververica-platform-2.0.3.tgz
 ```

-In order to access the web user interface or the REST API, you need to setup a port forward to the Ververica Platform
+In order to access the web user interface or the REST API setup a port forward to the Ververica Platform Kubernetes
-Kubernetes service.
+service.

 ```
 kubectl port-forward service/vvp-ververica-platform 8080:80
 ```

-The web user interface is now available under `localhost:8080`.
+Both interfaces are now available under `localhost:8080`.

 ## About

-Ververica Platform is the enterprise stream processing platform by the original creators of Apache Flink.
-Vist us under
+[Ververica Platform](https://www.ververica.com) is the enterprise stream processing platform by the original creators of [Apache Flink](https://flink.apache.org/).
-vererica.com.